-RISK MITIGATION STRATEGIES Exploration Risk The Group's business is mineral exploration and evaluation which are speculative activities.
-There is no certainty that the Group will be successful in the definition of economic mineral The directors bring many years of combined mining and exploration experience and an established track record in mineral discovery. deposits, or that it will proceed to the development of any of its projects or otherwise realise their value.
+MITIGATION STRATEGIES The directors bring many years of combined mining and exploration experience and an established track record in mineral discovery.
 The Company maintains a portfolio of exploration projects, including projects at the drill stage, in order to spread the risk associated with mineral exploration.
-Resource/Reserve Risk All mineral projects have risk associated with defined grade and continuity.
-Mineral Resources and Reserves are always subject to uncertainties in the underlying assumptions which include the quality of the underlying data, geological interpretations, technical assumptions and price forecasts.
 When relevant, Mineral Resources and Reserves are estimated by independent specialists on behalf of the Group and reported in accordance with accepted industry standards and codes.
 The directors are realistic in the use of mineral price forecasts and impose rigorous practices in the QA/QC programmes that support its independent estimates.
-Development Risk Delays in permitting, or changes in permit legislation and/or regulation, financing and commissioning a project may result in delays to the Group meeting production targets or even the Company ultimately not receiving the required permits and in extreme cases loss of title.
 In order to reduce development risk in future, the directors will ensure that its permit application processes and financing applications are robust and thorough.
-Commodity Risk Changes in commodity prices can affect the economic viability of mining projects and affect decisions on continuing exploration activity.
 The Company consistently reviews commodity prices and trends for its key projects throughout the development cycle.
-Mining and Processing Technical Risk Notwithstanding the completion of metallurgical testwork, test mining and pilot studies indicating the technical viability of a mining operation, variations in mineralogy, mineral continuity, ground stability, groundwater conditions and other geological conditions may still render a mining and processing operation economically or technically non-viable.
 From the earliest stages of exploration the directors look to use consultants and contractors who are leaders in their field and in future will seek to strengthen the executive management and the Board with additional technical and financial skills as the Company transitions from exploration to production.
-Environmental and Social Governance (ESG) Risk Exploration and development of a project can be adversely affected by environmental and social legislation and the unforeseen results of environmental and social impact studies carried out during evaluation of a project.
-Once a project is in production unforced a give rise to The Company has adopted an Environmental, Social and Governance Policy (the "ESG Policy") and avoids the acquisition of projects where liability for legacy environmental issues might fall upon the Company. project is in production unforeseen events can give rise to environmental liabilities.
+The Company has adopted an Environmental, Social and Governance Policy (the "ESG Policy") and avoids the acquisition of projects where liability for legacy environmental issues might fall upon the Company.
 Mineral exploration carries a lower level of environmental and social liability than mining.
 The ESG Policy will be updated in the future to reflect the status of the Company's projects.